-The City owns, operates and maintains the Water System, which currently serves approximately 83,000 service points (metered customers) and is comprised of 27 water supply wells, 8 elevated storage tanks with a combined capacity of 5.2 million gallons, approximately 1,250 miles of water mains, and 7,932 fire hydrants.
+The City owns, operates and maintains the Public Water System, which currently serves approximately 84,000 service points (metered customers) and is comprised of 27 water supply wells, 8 elevated storage tanks with a combined capacity of 5.2 million gallons, approximately 1,200 miles of water mains, and 7,932 fire hydrants.
 Twenty-one of the 27 wells are equipped with standby generators or engines that provide pumping capacity during emergency situations.
 The wells have aggregate total production capacity of approximately 76 mgd.
 The wells vary in depth from 190 - 483 feet and extend into the Floridan Aquifer, which is a series of consolidated water-bearing strata that underlies the state of Florida and portions of Georgia, Alabama and South Carolina.
 The Floridan Aquifer is one of the most abundant groundwater sources in the world.

 The Water System provides treated water to all developed areas of the City and certain contiguous unincorporated urbanized areas of Leon County.
-The City also provides water service to the City of St. Marks and portions of Wakulla County, including the City of St. Marks by means of a master meter.
+The City also provides water service to the City of St. Marks and portions of Wakulla County.